SonarQube installation on docker container with docker-compose

 Then we need to setup environment variables.

-For our understanding, we will specify a network name explicitly.
+For only our understanding purpose, we will specify a network name explicitly.

-Similarly we will create a container for postgres database.
+Similarly we will create a container for postgreSQL database.

-Post container creation details we will specify all the networks to be used for container interaction.
+Once we have the container creation details in the docker-compose file, we will specify all the networks to be used for container interaction.
 In our case, we have just one network.

-As we have created volumes for persistent storage, we will be able to use the stored data when we bring up the containers once again.
+volumes: sonarqube_conf: sonarqube_data: sonarqube_extensions: sonarqube_bundled-plugins: postgresql: postgresql_data:We have created volumes for persistent storage.
+This will enable us to use the stored data when we bring up the containers again.

 Complete Docker-compose file